 - Albright contractor is capable of working at all times and will not easily succumb to the elements

-- Strong motor installed allows for quicker draw of the extended rope or cable
+- Strong motor installed allows for the quicker draw of the extended rope or cable

 - Tile plate choice provides this winch with additional strength needed for moving heavier loads